EveHaddox/elib_v3/README.md

 ## ❓ Why Non-Commercial?

 - **Protect Reputation**: Ensures only quality, free addons use elib_v3 so a buggy paid addon doesn’t tarnish its name.
-- **Block Clones**: Stops others from ripping off the library or your addons and selling them without permission.
+- **Prevent Competition**: Keeps others from using the library to create addons that undercut my paid offerings.
-- **Boost Collaboration**: Keeps the ecosystem open and free, so everyone shares improvements without paywalls.
+- **Attract Collaborators**: Free access helps me identify skilled developers willing to cooperate on paid addons.

 _For commercial use, contact the author for a separate license._